 Inner Leadership is a book on how to lead ourselves and other people better through these times of churning.
 To learn not only how to survive these times but to use the challenges we face to become clearer about who we are and what matters to us, and then become better able to inspire ourselves and others to make that happen.

-For the next 100 days or so this blog will show you some of the highlights of this approach, as well as some of the more than 30 tools and exercises it contains.
+For the first 100 days or so of 2020 this blog is sharing highlights of this approach, as well as some of the more than 30 tools and exercises it contains.

-If you haven’t read the book this will give you an overview.
-If you have read it this will act as a reminder of some of the key points.
+If you haven’t read the book yet, these blogs will give an introduction and an overview.
+If you have read the book, the posts will act as a reminder of some of the key points.